csudcy/outcade/README.md

 TODO:
+ * Time how long tasks take
  * Move settings to config
- * Show user upcoming holidays on main page
- * Time how long tasks take

 DONE:
  * Pull events from Cascade